yochiyochirb/vimrc/README.md

 ### Folding

-If you find a trouble with reading `vimrc` by every section is folded.
-Just type `zR`, then all foldings are open.
+If you find some troubles with reading `vimrc` by every section is folded.
+Just type `zR`, then all foldings are open, or hit `Space` to open each folding.

 ### Leader